What It's Actually Like to Work as a Remote Senior Accountant for a US Startup

 What does a remote Senior Accountant for a US company do day to day?

-Day-to-day work includes journal entries, account reconciliations, accrual management, vendor bill processing, expense reconciliation, and close process execution.
-Communication involves a daily async update to the US team, flagging open items before the end of your working day, and participating in one to two scheduled overlap calls per week for reviews and planning.
-The cadence intensifies significantly in the week leading up to close and lightens in the week after.
+Journal entries, account reconciliations, accrual management, vendor bill processing, expense reconciliation, and close process execution.
+Communication involves a daily async update to the US team, flagging open items before end of day, and one to two scheduled overlap calls per week.
+The cadence intensifies significantly the week before close and lightens the week after.

 What tools do US startups use that a remote Senior Accountant needs to know?

-The core tools at most US startups in the $5M– $20M range are QuickBooks Online, Bill.com (AP), and either Expensify, Ramp, or Brex for expense management.
-At the $20M– $50M range, NetSuite typically replaces QuickBooks as the core ERP.
+At the $5M–$20M range: QuickBooks Online, Bill.com for AP, and Expensify, Ramp, or Brex for expenses.
+At $20M–$50M, NetSuite typically takes over as the core ERP.
 Excel or Google Sheets is used for financial models, variance analysis, and management reporting at almost every company.
-The QuickBooks ProAdvisor certification and NetSuite's SuiteFoundation certification are both worth completing as signals of tool readiness.
+The QuickBooks ProAdvisor certification and NetSuite's SuiteFoundation certification are both worth completing.

-How do time zone differences affect remote accounting work with US companies?
+How do time zone differences affect remote accounting work?

-Time zone differences require building strong async communication habits.
-The most important habit: before you end your working day, leave a clear status note for the US team – what's been completed, what's open, and what (if anything) needs their input before the next close deadline.
-The US team starts their morning with your last update.
-If that update is clear and complete, the time zone gap becomes a non-issue.
+They require strong async communication habits.
+Before you end your working day, leave a clear status note – what's been completed, what's open, and what needs the US team's input before the next close deadline.
+If that note is clear and complete, the time zone gap becomes a non-issue.
 If it requires follow-up questions, it creates a 12-hour delay on every item.

-What salary can a remote Senior Accountant expect working with US companies?
+What salary can a remote Senior Accountant expect?

-The salary range of remote Senior Accountants reflects seniority, credentials, and the scope of the role.
-Professionals with US CPA credentials, prior US client history, and NetSuite or Big 4 experience consistently land at the top of this range.
-Part-time arrangements are also common, particularly at companies that need 20– 30 hours per week rather than a full-time commitment.
+The range reflects seniority, credentials, and role scope.
+Professionals with US CPA credentials, prior US client history, and NetSuite or Big 4 experience consistently land at the top.
+Part-time arrangements are also common for companies that need 20–30 hours per week rather than a full-time commitment.